ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin-oiosaml3-std.md

 ![Connect to NemLog-in](images/how-to-nemlogin.svg)

-FoxIDs supports NemLog-in and the SAML 2.0 based OIOSAML3 including single logout (SLO), logging, issuer naming, required OCES3 (RSASSA-PSS) certificates and support NSIS.
+FoxIDs supports NemLog-in and the SAML 2.0 based [OIOSAML 3.0.3](https://digst.dk/media/1gxag1pn/oiosaml-web-sso-profile-303.pdf) including single logout (SLO), logging, issuer naming, required OCES3 (RSASSA-PSS) certificates and support NSIS.

 > You can test the NemLog-in login with the [online web app sample](https://aspnetoidcsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Danish NemLog-in TEST` for the test environment or `Danish NemLog-in` for production.
 > Take a look at the NemLog-in sample configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)